 - Longitudinal Investigation of Fertility and the Environment (LIFE) Study

-The LIFE Study is designed to examine the relationship between ubiquitous environmental chemicals, lifestyle, and human fecundity and fertility, including stillbirth and other pregnancy outcomes. - Effects of Aspirin in Gestation and Reproduction (EAGeR) Study
+The LIFE Study examines the relationship between ubiquitous environmental chemicals, lifestyle, and human fecundity and fertility, including stillbirth and other pregnancy outcomes. - Effects of Aspirin in Gestation and Reproduction (EAGeR) Study

 This observational study of more than 200,000 deliveries aimed to explore contemporary labor progression and the use of cesarean section.
 Although stillbirth was not a primary focus of the study, the researchers have collected and published data on risk factors for stillbirth.